mostafatouny/awesome-theoretical-computer-science/README.md

 - [The Legacy of Alan Turing: Pushing the Boundaries of Computation (Volume 18, Issue 3, Spring 2012).
 ACM, XRDS](https://dl.acm.org/toc/xrds/2012/18/3) - ACM's students magazine special issue for theory of computation

 ### Popular Science<a name="other_resources_popular_science"></a>
+- [Fortnow.
+The Golden Ticket: P, NP, and the Search for the Impossible](https://goldenticket.fortnow.com) - A nontechnical introduction to P-NP, its rich history, and its algorithmic implications for everything we do with computers and beyond.
+- [Aaronson.
+Quantum Computing Since Democritus](https://assets.cambridge.org/97805211/99568/frontmatter/9780521199568_frontmatter.pdf) - It covers an amazing array of topics.
+Beginning in antiquity withDemocritus, it progresses through logic and set theory,computability and complexity theory, quantum computing, cryptography, the information content of quantum states, and theinterpretation of quantum mechanics.
+- [Deutsch.
+The Fabric of Reality: The Science of Parallel Universes and Its Implications](http://www.daviddeutsch.org.uk/books/the-fabric-of-reality/) - The Fabric of Reality presents a startlingly integrated, rational and optimistic world view – the result of taking seriously the deepest ideas of modern science and the philosophy of science.
+- [Papadimitriou.
+Turing: A Novel About Computation](https://mitpress.mit.edu/books/turing-novel-about-computation) - The world of computation according to Turing, an interactive tutoring program, as told to star-crossed lovers: a novel.
+- [Petzold.
+The Annotated Turing: A Guided Tour Through Alan Turing's Historic Paper on Computability and the Turing Machine](http://www.charlespetzold.com/AnnotatedTuring/) -  A Guided Tour through Alan Turing's Historic Paper on Computability and the Turing Machine.
 - [Shasha & Lazere.
 Out of their Minds: The Lives and Discoveries of 15 Great Computer Scientists](https://www.springer.com/gp/book/9780387982694)

 ### Cheat-Sheets<a name="other_resources_cheat_sheets"></a>